JonBrommer/Meteo-data/README.md

 # Meteo-data
-R function to obtain Finnish Meterological Institute open data
+R function to obtain Finnish Meteorological Institute open data

 #Description
 This script downloads FMI open meteorological data, which is in XML format and parses it to produce a data.frame with the requested information.
 It is restricted to download one type of weather data (e.g. daily temperature) from a single weatherstation.
 While this may seem restrictive, the function can be easily implemented to download multiple datasets and concatenate these.